hendriknielaender/double-trouble/data/blog/optimal-pipeline-setup.md

 course not go out of hand.

-If all you need is the aws cli, note that there is an official docker images for that by AWS [link](https://hub.docker.com/r/amazon/aws-cli).
+If all you need is the aws cli, note that there is an official docker images for that by AWS [AWS CLI Official Docker Image](https://hub.docker.com/r/amazon/aws-cli).
 Using a combination of such tool-specific containers can get you around having to maintain your own CI/CD container, but keep in mind anything that has to be installed during runtime depends on package repositories, which don't have 100% up-time.